Skip to content

 How do I know if my back pain is from a herniated disc?

 Herniated discs often cause radiating pain, numbness, or tingling in the arms or legs.
-A thorough exam can confirm the source.
+A thorough exam can help determine whether the disc is the source of the problem.

 Can chiropractic fix a herniated disc?

-Chiropractic doesn’t repair the disc itself, but many patients find relief as adjustments reduce irritation and support natural healing.
+Chiropractic does not “repair” the disc itself, but many patients find relief when precise care helps reduce irritation, improve motion, and support the body’s natural healing process.

 Is it safe to get adjusted if I have a herniated disc?

 Yes.
-Using the Gonstead method, we adjust only where needed, ensuring safe and precise care.
+Using the Gonstead method, we adjust only where needed, based on careful evaluation, making care precise and appropriate for the individual patient.

 Additional Questions About Herniated Disc Care